 The California State University

-Welcome to the California State University (CSU) – the nation’s largest comprehensive higher education system with 23 unique campuses serving approximately 481,000 students with more than 52,000 faculty and staff.
+Welcome to the California State University (CSU) – the nation's largest comprehensive university with 23 unique campuses serving approximately 482,000 students and employing more than 53,000 faculty and staff.

-Each year, the university awards more than 125,000 degrees.
-CSU graduates are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality, and healthcare.
+Each year, the university awards more than 127,000 degrees.
+CSU graduates are serving as leaders in the industries that drive California's economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
 Learn more at www.calstate.edu.

-Since 1961, the CSU has provided an affordable, accessible and high-quality education to 3.7 million graduates throughout California.
-While each campus is unique based on its curricular specialties, location, and campus culture, every CSU is distinguished for the quality of its educational programs.
-All campuses are fully accredited, provide a high-quality broad liberal education program and offer opportunities for students to engage in campus life through the Associated Students, Inc., clubs and service learning.
-Through leading-edge programs, superior teaching, and extensive workforce training opportunities, CSU students graduate with the critical thinking skills, industry knowledge and hands-on experience necessary for employment and career advancement.
+Since 1961, the CSU has provided an affordable, accessible and high-quality education to 3.8 million graduates throughout California.
+While each campus is unique based on its curricular specialties, location and campus culture, every CSU is distinguished for the quality of its educational programs.
+All campuses are fully accredited, provide a high-quality broad liberal educational program and offer opportunities for students to engage in campus life through the Associated Students, Inc., clubs and service learning.
+Through leading-edge programs, superior teaching and extensive workforce training opportunities, CSU students graduate with the critical thinking skills, industry knowledge and hands-on experience necessary for employment and career advancement.

 - Today, one of every 20 Americans with a college degree is a CSU graduate.